duckduckgo/duckduckhack-docs/welcome/how-ias-work.md

 # How Instant Answers Work

 Each Instant Answer is a set of code that runs alongside DuckDuckGo's search engine.
-This includes both code that runs on DuckDuckGo's backend, and code that runs on DuckDuckGo's frontend.
+This includes both code that runs on DuckDuckGo's back end, and code that runs on DuckDuckGo's front end.

 Here is the basic flow of all Instant Answers: